 The DOD says no task orders have been issued yet, but all of the work will be performed at Crane and is expected to be complete by March 2023.
 The Naval Facilities Engineering Command in Virginia is the contracting activity.

-By Anthony Harcourt Portfolio Manager, Bedel Financial Consulting Inc.
+By Kathy Hower Senior Wealth Advisor, Bedel Financial Consulting Inc.

 It’s May in Indy and the sound of revving racecar engines signals good times to come.
 But try to keep your spending under the yellow flag.
 Overspending on credit cards during the festivities could turn that May engine roar into a dreaded credit score “dent” come June.
 That’s not a great way to kick off summer.
 Here’s what to watch out for so your credit score will be a winner!
 FICO Credit-Scoring System The FICO (Fair Isaac Corporation) is the most...

 Governor Eric Holcomb has named Cris Johnston Office of management and budget director.
 He previously served eight years for then Gov. Mitch Daniels as the executive director of the Office of Management and Budget’s division of government efficiency and later, as deputy chief of staff.
 Johnston will take over for Micah Vincent who is leaving the administration.

 The mayor of Greenwood says a planned investment from Columbus-based Cummins Inc. (NYSE: CMI) for a new office in the Johnson County city will have a huge impact.
 The engine manufacturer announced Thursday it is investing $35 million to construct an digital and information technology hub near I-65 and County Line Road, which will house some 500 workers, with many earning six-figure salaries.
 In an interview with Inside INdiana Business Reporter Mary-Rachel Redman...